Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Simulated Social Environment

 In equation (\ref{ppl}), $\log p_{\theta}(w_k | w_{<k})$ represents the logarithm of the likelihood of the $k$th token in the sequence, given all preceding tokens(denoted as $w_{<k}$) as per the probabilistic model in use.

-When GPT processes a sentence, it calculates the log probability of each word given the previous words in the sentence which is $\log p_{\theta}(w_k | w_{<k})$ in the equation.
+When GPT processes a sentence, it calculates the logarithm of the probability of each word given the previous words in the sentence, which is $\log p_{\theta}(w_k | w_{<k})$ in the equation.

 Equation (\ref{con}) shows how to compute ${\text{PPL}_{\text{CON}}(\text{POST}_t^i)}$.
-Given a pre-defined determined sentence $S_\text{CON}$ like "society without gender is a really bad idea", the conditional perplexity shows the inverse probability of the output of the language model.
+Given a predefined sentence $S_\text{CON}$ like "society without gender is a really bad idea", the conditional perplexity shows the inverse probability of the output of the language model.
+Similarly, ${\text{PPL}_\text{PRO}(\text{POST}_t^i)}$ is computed using the predefined sentence "Society without gender is a really good idea".
 The low perplexity result suggests that the language model predicts this particular sentence with a high level of certainty.

+Based on the conditional perplexity scores for pro and con sentences, which indicate the confidence of the language model on each side of perspective, we compute the overall opinion score.
 In the equation (\ref{opin}) we give the definition of $\text{OPIN}_t^i$.
 The outcome is a float number in range $[0,1]$ which represent the polarity where 0 represents con and 1 represent pro.
 We will then categorise the number into five polarity categories: 'strong con', 'con', 'neutral', 'pro' and 'strong pro'.